IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policy.md

 Follow the steps below for exception request process:
 1. Schedule your workshop with the requested duration and total number of environments needed
-2. Send an email to Techzone.help@ibm.com with the following information provided:
+2. Log a Support case using TechZone webform(https://ibmsf.force.com/ibminternalproducts/s/createrecord/NewCase?language=en_US) Send an email to Techzone.help@ibm.com with the following information provided:
-- Subject of email: Workshop Manager exception request
+- Subject of email: Workshop Manager extension exception request
 - Provide Workshop name and URL
 - Provide information on if this workshop is external or internal workshop External workshops are tied to an engagement with a customer and a valid IBM Sales Cloud opportunity code should be provided